Mobile App Setup

 Android Accounts Backup

-Preserving user-device fingerprints even after your app is deleted and re-installed requires additional backup configuration steps.
-This document will help you set up your account backup configuration.
+Preserving the simple user-device fingerprints even after your app is deleted and re-installed requires additional backup configuration steps.
+This section will help you set up your account backup configuration.

 You can find a comparison of Key/Value Backup and Auto Backup here: Android Backup Overview (opens in a new tab).